indiranivas/levelshift_miniproject/README.md

 # 🚀 AI-Powered Smart Hiring & Candidate Intelligence Platform

+---

 ## 📌 Overview

-This project is an end-to-end AI/ML system designed to automate and enhance the recruitment process.
-It processes resumes, matches candidates with job descriptions, and predicts candidate suitability using machine learning techniques.
+This project is an end-to-end **AI/ML-powered recruitment system** designed to automate and enhance the hiring process.

+It intelligently processes resumes, matches candidates with job descriptions, and predicts candidate suitability using machine learning techniques.

-The system helps recruiters save time, improve hiring accuracy, and gain insights into candidate profiles.
+💡 The goal is to help recruiters:

+* Save time ⏱️
+* Improve hiring accuracy 🎯
+* Gain deeper insights into candidate profiles 📊

 ---